adamsilver/fdpb/03-Book-A-Flight.md

 # Book a flight

-In the first two chapters we covered a lot of ground.
-If we were to finish our exploration here and implemented what we know so far, our users would certainly be happier.

-However, we're not going to finish here.
-We're going to tackle a very interesting, more niche problem.
-We're going to design a flight booking form.
+In only two chapters you'd be forgiven for thinking *there can't be too much more to know*.
+You'd be forgiven but you wouldn't be right.
+We're going to continue our adventure by analysing and designing a flight booking system.

+On the face of it, this is a niche problem&mdash;certainly less common than a Registration and Checkout forms.
+However, every topic within this chapter is an interesting one with tips that we can use in other forms.

-Booking a flight is a complicated process.
-For brevity we'll simplify the flow, but this won't take away the primary points.
+Booking a flight is a relatively long and complicated process.
+For brevity we'll simplify the flow a little bit.
 Our flow will be as follows:

-1. Choose origin
+1. Choose origin/destination
-2. Choose destination
-3. Choose departure date
+3. Choose departure/return date
-4. Choose return date
 5. Choose passengers
 6. Confirming flight
-7. Choosing a seat
+7. Choosing where to sit
 8. Payment

 ## Choose desination